 The Shin Hanga ("new prints": 新版画) — see links below — movement extolled the virtues of the traditional ukiyo-e studio system, the so-called "ukiyo-e quartet" involving the artist, carver, printer, and publisher.
 (Actually, a fifth artisan, the block copyist, should be included to make a qunitet.)
 Its purported philosophy was at odds with the sôsaku hanga ("creative print") movement, which avidly supported the direct involvement of the artists in designing, engraving, and printing their own works.

 At the center of the shin hanga movement was the publisher Watanabe Shôzaburô (1885-1962).
 Watanabe believed that shin hanga

-- Smith, L.,The Japanese Print Since 1900: Old Dreams and New Visions.
+- Smith, Lawrence: The Japanese Print Since 1900: Old Dreams and New Visions.
 London: British Museum, 1983.

 - Stephens, Amy Reigle (Ed.): The New Wave: Twentieth-century Japanese Prints from the Robert O. Mueller Collection.
 London & Leiden: Bamboo Publishing and Hotei-Japanese Prints, 1993.